-An excerpt from the UF College of Medicine, Medical Education Program, Policies and Procedures, page 32.
+An excerpt from the UF College of Medicine, Medical Education Program, Policies and Procedures Handbook, page 29.

 Medical and psychiatric physicians at the Student Health Care Center (SHCC) may hold faculty positions in the College of Medicine and, therefore, may have academic and/or clinical teaching responsibilities with medical students.
 Most of the teaching assignments bring the faculty member into direct contact and academic involvement with only a few students in each class year.
 Because of the potential for conflict, medical students presenting for services at the SHCC or the SHCC Shands satellite clinics will be given the option to see (1) a faculty member or alternative health care provider who has not, and will not, have an academic role with them or, (2) a health care provider in the community.

-Similarly, the counselor at the College of Medicine, Office of Student Counseling & Development also holds a faculty position.
-However, this individual does not have any academic and/or clinical teaching responsibilities, is not involved in the academic assessment of the students and does not take part in decisions regarding the advancement/promotion and/or graduation of medical students.
+The Director of the College of Medicine, Office of Student Counseling & Development also holds a faculty position.
+However, this individual does not have any academic and/or clinical teaching responsibilities, is not involved in the academic assessment of the students, and does not take part in decisions regarding the advancement/promotion and/or graduation of medical students.

 Procedure – Gainesville

 Medical students will be notified of this provision during their orientation to the College of Medicine.
 The policy shall also be posted on the Student Affairs and Student Counseling and